 Bell's palsy is a sudden facial paralysis that usually strikes all or part of one side of the face.
-Men or women of any age can suffer Bell's palsy, but statistics suggest that people aged 20 to 40 are at higher-than-average risk.
+Men or women of any age can suffer Bell's palsy.
 Your risk of experiencing Bell's palsy in our lifetime is about 1 in 60.
 Few people are struck by Bell's palsy more than once in their lives.

 Bell's palsy can be a frightening experience, appearing suddenly with symptoms that cause many people to think they're having a stroke.
 In reality, stroke symptoms are quite different, and Bell's palsy is a comparatively harmless condition that usually clears up without treatment.